-At a quick glance, it can be hard to tell the difference between the Asian ladybug and beneficial ladybugs, partly because the color of the Asian species can vary from light tan or orange to bright red.
-But if you look closely, you will see the Asian lady beetle has a white marking behind its head in the openings of what looks like a black M. Some also have dark black spots, but on others, the spots are very light or nonexistent.
+At a quick glance, it can be hard to tell the difference between the Asian ladybug and the native ladybugs, partly because the color of the Asian species can vary from light tan or orange to bright red, making them almost identical to some of the native species.
+But if you look closely, you will see the Asian ladybug has a white marking behind its head in the openings of what looks like a black M. Some also have dark black spots, but on others, the spots are very light or nonexistent.

 Asian Lady Beetle Infestations

-Since their purposeful introduction, however, the not-so-beneficial aspects of this species of ladybug have come to light.
-Like boxelder bugs and stink bugs, Asian Lady Beetles will crawl into cracks and crevices of the home like the eaves, siding, or even the foundation to overwinter between the walls.
+Since their purposeful introduction, some not-so-beneficial qualities of Asian ladybugs have become apparent.
+Like boxelder bugs and stink bugs, Asian lady beetles will crawl into cracks and crevices of the home on the eaves, siding, or even the foundation to overwinter between the walls.
 They can then come into the house through the winter seeking its warmth.

-Some people can have allergic reactions to the beetles, especially if there are a lot of them.
-Allergenic reactions can vary from eye problems, such as conjunctivitis (or "pink eye"), to hay fever, cough, asthma, or hives.
-Reactions can be triggered by touching the lady beetles then touching your eyes, or just by being around a large or lengthy infestation.
+Asian lady beetles are typically somewhat more aggressive than native varieties and may bite if they land on the skin.
+Though the bite is not very painful, some people can have allergic reactions, ranging from eye problems like conjunctivitis ("pink eye") to hay fever, cough, asthma, or hives.
+Reactions can be triggered by touching the lady beetles then touching your eyes, or just by being around a large or lengthy infestation of the insects.